SunSentinel/crime-datamaker/README.md

 Right now, handler.py is the main function.
 Other scrapers/parsers can be added to this file, but we may break it up into separate files if it gets more complex in the future.

 ### Configuring
-Configuration for the Lambda function like the deployment parameters, the script scheduler and deployment settings are located in [serverless.yml](https://github.com/SunSentinel/crime-datamaker/blob/master/serverless.yml) file.
+Configuration for the Lambda function for deployment and scheduling is done in the  [serverless.yml](https://github.com/SunSentinel/crime-datamaker/blob/master/serverless.yml) file.
 A list of all available properties can be found [here](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/).

 ### Deploying
 After you build your scripts, run